JinhuaLit/CodeGuardian/README.md

 ## Demo
 We developed a Flask web app to host our model.
 It can be accessed here: [demo](http://codecovenant.com/)
 ![web demo](./images/demo.png)
-You can input a piece of code snippet and the model will classify whether the code is written by human or AI.
+You can input a code snippet, and the model will classify whether it was written by a human or an AI.
-The lines that contributed the most to the prediction result will be highlighed in color.
+The lines that contributed the most to the prediction result will be highlighted in color.

 ## Requirements
-Since this repo involves training and tuning the model, please have the following packages installed before proceeding.
+Since this repo involves training and tuning the model, please install the following packages before proceeding.
 Alternatively, you may choose to use tools like *Google Colab*.
 ```
 transformers
 datasets